pratyushpanda91/SQL-50-Leetcode-solutions/README.md

 This project aims to:
 - Solve all 50 SQL problems from LeetCode.
 - Provide clean, efficient and well-managed SQL solutions.
-- Share insights for each problem.
+- Share day and problem count for each problem.

 ## 🚀 Structure of the Repository

 Each solution is organized as follows:
 - **Problem Title:** Matches the problem name on LeetCode.
-- **Solution:** The SQL query with comments explaining the logic.d.
+- **Solution:** The SQL query with comments explaining the logic in hard questions.

 ## Author